zhikaiong2001/tp/docs/UserGuide.md

 ## Glossary
 1. Command Line Interface (CLI) : It is a software mechanism you use to interact with your computer using your keyboard.
 2. Graphical User Interface (GUI) : It is a user interface that allows users to interact with graphical icons like buttons.
+3. JSON: A text-based format for representing structured data involving specific fields and their values.
 3. Person : Refers to an applicant or an interviewer.
 4. Parameter : Information to be supplied by the user into commands.
-5. Hard disk : The storage component of your computer.
 6. Alphanumeric : Alphabets `a-z` (both lower and uppercase) and numbers `0-9`.
+7. Hard disk : The storage component of your computer.
 --------------------------------------------------------------------------------------------------------------------

 ## FAQ